shaps80/Logging/README.md

 A version of Apple's [SwiftLog](https://github.com/apple/swift-log) that adds some improved formatting for app development and includes OSLog-ish string interpolation.

-> Note: the performance characteristics of this library should be similar or faster than general `print` statements.

 __Feature List__

 - [x] ~~Privacy (public, private and masked)~~